SysKitTeam/docs-point/governance-and-automation/permissions-review/monitor-permissions-review.md

 ![Governance - History category](../../.gitbook/assets/monitor-permissions-review\_history.png)

 For more information on the **Manually Requested Reviews category**, [read the following article](manually-request-permissions-review.md).

+If the Access Review task is not completed during the given time limit, the following can still be done:
+  * **Owners can still resolve tasks** for all policies
+  * **Collaborators** can find the task under Active tasks in their My Tasks section, but it will show as expired
+  * **When Administrators access the Governance screen**, the Access Review task is shown as active instead of completed when clicking on History, and they will have the ability to complete the task themselves

 ## Access Review - Summary